HuyNguyen-hust/cat_faces_generator/README.md

 I only used cat data for this project

 # How to run
-Store all the cat images data to the folder cat
+Store all the cat images data to the folder 'cat'
 to train the model: python cat_gan.py
-After each epoch it generates an image of cats and stores them into folder generated
+After each epoch it generates an image of cats and stores them into folder 'generated'

 # Some generated images
 20 epochs: